Samsung's tri-fold seems flawed, but at least it's innovation (even if it's a Huawei comeback)

 On the bright side, Samsung's tri-foldable will also adopt a sturdier frame similar to the upcoming Galaxy Z Fold 7, ensuring greater durability.

-Additionally, Samsung is expected to place cameras at the center of the device for improved photography angles.
+Additionally, Samsung is expected to place cameras on the middle screen of the device for more natural photography angles, compared to taking a selfie from an angle.
 The tri-foldable will share the Z Fold 7's ringed camera design, though it remains to be seen whether Samsung will make any further refinements.

 Let's hope so.